gsudre/lab_notes/111-rnaseq_another_try.md

   just to remove covariates and dispersion effects? or, even just the MDS or PCs for a multi-variate classification.
 But it doesn't have to be.
 I could also just use estimateDisp and glmQLFit from edgeR.
 Either way, I could keep the group variable in there too.
+Could even go back to PLS, which is a somewhat simple analysis to swallow.
   * philip not as excited about this one.
 Best to try the genes sets first.
 Use PCs so there's no circularity in selecting the top genes.
 * just try different nominal cut-offs in gene set analysis